Beoncy Laishram

-Beoncy Laishram (born, Boboi Laishram) is the first North East Indian trans woman doctor.
-As of 2021, she is the only transgender doctor from Manipur state.
-Trans women in Manipur see her as a symbol of hope.
-In Manipur, there is a lot of discrimination against trans women.
-Beoncy is a post-operative trans woman.
-She had sex reassignment surgery in Puducherry.
+Beoncy Laishram (born 1992/1993) is the first openly transgender doctor from Northeast India, and, as of 2021, she is the only transgender doctor from Manipur state.
 Beoncy is a Resident Medical Officer (RMO) at the Shija Hospitals and Research Institute in Imphal.

-Early life and career
+Early life and education

 Beoncy Laishram is the youngest of the three siblings.
 Her father was a bus driver.

+Laishram finished her MBBS in the Regional Institute of Medical Sciences (RIMS) in 2011.

+Career

+After working for some time in the Babu Jagjivanram Memorial Hospital in New Delhi, she worked in the North Eastern Indira Gandhi Regional Institute of Health and Medical Sciences (NEIGRIHMS) in Shillong as a junior resident doctor for one year.
+In November 2019 she joined at the Shija Hospital and Research Center in Imphal as a Resident Medical Officer (RMO), where she was involved in treating patients during the COVID-19 pandemic.

+As of 2020 she is taking a post-graduate program in plastic surgery.

+Personal life

 When Laishram was in Class 8 at Human Resource Development (HRD) School in Imphal, she began to understand that she was trans and not cisgender.
 She did not tell anyone she had a female gender identity until she was in her third year of MBBS.
-Instead, she lived as a man.
-In 2013, when her family learned about her real gender identity, they were upset.
-Her father tried to kill himself.
-In the same year, she changed her name from the masculine "Boboi" to feminine "Beoncy".
-She did this so she could be in the beauty contest "Miss Trans Queen North East" in 2013.
+She came out to her family in 2013, but did not come out publicly due to her family's upset and her father's attempted suicide over the news.
+In the same year, she changed her name to Beoncy after participating in the beauty contest "Miss Trans Queen North East" in 2013.